Umuzi-org/ACN-syllabus/content/projects/data-science-specific/multivariate-linear-regression/_index.md

 ### Steps and questions

-1. Perform some **exploratory data analysis (EDA)** is by creating appropriate plots (e.g scatterplots and histograms) to visualise and investigate relationships between dependent variables and the target/independent variable (salary).
+1. Perform some **exploratory data analysis (EDA)** by creating appropriate plots (e.g scatterplots and histograms) to visualise and investigate relationships between dependent variables and the target/independent variable (salary).

     - Create a descriptive statistics table to further characterise and describe the population under investigation.
     - Which variables seem like good predictors of salary?
     - Do any of the variables need to be transformed to be able to use them in a linear regression model?

 2. Perform some basic **features engineering** by one-hot encoding the variable Field into three dummy variables, using HR as the reference category.
 You can use pandas' `get_dummies()` function for this (refer to "Background materials 1-3").

 3. Perform **correlation and statistical significance analysis** to validate the relationship salary to each of the potential predictor variables:

     - Calculate Pearson correlation coefficient and plot the corresponding correlation matrix
     - Calculate p-values related to the Pearson correlation coefficients
     - Address any problems that may adversely affect the multiple regression (e.g multicollinearity)

-5. Conduct some basic **feature selection** tasks by aggregating results from EDA, correlation matrix and p-values.
+4. Conduct some basic **feature selection** tasks by aggregating results from EDA, correlation matrix and p-values.
 Justify your feature selection decisions.

-6. Split your data into a training and test set.
+5. **Train model**:

-7.  **Train model**:
+    - Split your data into a training and test set.
     - Fit a multiple linear regression model using a training dataset with corresponding features selected above
     - Use the multiple linear regression model created from independent variables selected above and the training dataset to predict _salary_ using the training dataset.
     - Interpret the standardised coefficients given in the statsmodels output.
     - What are the most important features when predicting employee salary?

-8. **Test model**: Run your model on the _test set_.
+6. **Evaluate model**

-9. **Evaluate model**
+    - Run your model on the _test set_.
     - Calculate and explain the significance of the Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Square Error (RMSE) and R-squared values for your model
     - Calculate the standardised residuals (`resid()`) and standardised predicted values (`fittedvalues()`).
     - Plot the residuals versus the predicted values using seaborn's `residplot` with predicted values as the x parameter, and the actual values as y, specify `lowess=True`.
     - Are there any problems with the regression?

-10. **Benchmark with cross-validation model**
+7. **Benchmark with cross-validation model**

     - Perform cross-validation using the training dataset, test and evaluate the cross-validation model with test data
     - Compare performance of the cross-validation model (less prone to over-fitting) to determine whether the developed model has overfitted or not
     - Does it seem like you have a reasonably good model?

 ### References